List of national parks of Norway: Geography and history

 At least 60% of Norway's area is mountainous, lakes or bogs (non-arable land, some of it is used as pastures); 37% is forest of various kinds; and only 3% arable land.
 It is estimated that between 1900 and 2003 areas more than 5 km from intense construction activity have decreased from 48% to 12% in Norway.

 Until about one hundred years ago there was relatively little threat to ecosystems in Norway.
 The first initiatives to protect land were voiced in 1904, by Yngvar Nielsen, leader of the Norwegian Mountain Touring Association (DNT).
 The association continued to lobby cases in 1923 and 1938.
 The natural protection act of 1954 prepared a legal basis for establishing protection areas, and the two first national parks were established in 1962 and 1963.
 The act of 1954 also established Statens naturvernråd ("Governmental Natural protection council") as an advisory body for the government.
 The council presented a draft for further natural protecting in 1964, suggesting 16 national parks.
 These suggestions were approved by Stortinget.
 It took 25 years, until 1989, before 15 of their suggestions were fulfilled.
 The 16th suggestion became a naturreservat.
 The council presented another suggestion in 1986, and this was approved by Stortinget in April 1993.
 Following this approval, a "second generation" of national parks, as well as expanding borders for the elder, were established from 2001.

-The post-industrial era that started in the last 1960s saw areas being protected as national parks or other protected status as a means to regulate the construction of vacation homes, roads, fishing, hunting, and gathering plants.
+The post-industrial era that started in the late 1960s saw areas being protected as national parks or other protected status as a means to regulate the construction of vacation homes, roads, fishing, hunting, and gathering plants.
 This trend has accelerated in the last 10 years.
 In addition to preserving rare plant and animal life, areas are protected to maintain reference points for environmental research, recreational resources for Norwegians, and as an inheritance for future generations.
 The Directorate for Nature Management maintains indicators for the health of nature in Norway, including such measures as biological diversity, erosion, signs of pollution.

 For the most part, national parks are open to hiking, cross-country skiing and camping.
 Most have a limited number of overnight cabins.

 In addition to national parks, the Norwegian government has designated larger areas for protection.
 Included in these areas are 153 landscapes covering 14071 km2; 1,701 nature reserves covering 3,418 km2; 24 national parks covering 21,650 km2; 102 natural memorials, and 98 smaller protected areas.
 This accounts for 12.1% of Norway's mainland area.

 The Norwegian government's goal is to increase this area over time to at least 15%.
 They have signalled an interest in preserving marine ecosystems, including the fjords of the western parts of Norway, and the archipelago southwest from Oslo.